Mutiny on the Bounty (1962 film): Casting

 In July 1960, Peter Finch signed to play Bligh.
 However, by August the role had gone to Trevor Howard.
 Brando personally selected a local Tahitian, Tarita, to play his love interest.
-They married in 1962 and divorced in 1972.
+They began a real relationship in 1962, had children, and separated by 1972.

-Shooting
+Filming

+Under Carol Reed

 A working replica of the Bounty was constructed in Nova Scotia at a cost of $750,000 and was sailed to Tahiti.
 The ship took nine months to build rather than the scheduled six and arrived in Tahiti after filming had begun.
 Shooting was originally scheduled to begin in October 1960; however, problems with the script and delays in construction of the ship pushed it back until November.
 More than 150 members of the cast and crew arrived in Tahiti, and MGM rented over 200 hotel rooms.

 Shooting commenced on November 28.
 Filming was difficult, partly because the script was being rewritten and Brando was reportedly ad-libbing much of his part.
 Production costs were also high due to the remote location.
 Despite the ongoing changes to the script and the production's financial and logistical problems, Brando later wrote about how much he enjoyed the island and his interactions with its native people:

 From the moment I saw it, reality surpassed even my fantasies about Tahiti, and I had some of the best times of my life making Mutiny on the Bounty.
 The filming was done largely on a replica of H.M.S.
 Bounty anchored offshore, and every day as soon as the director said, "Cut" for the last time, I ripped off my British naval officer's uniform and dove off the ship into the bay to swim with the Tahitian extras working on the movie.
 Often we only did two or three shots a day, which left me hours to enjoy their company, and I grew to love them for their love of life.